Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Results

 \section{Results}

-We have generated afterglow lightcurves for observers at various $\theta$ and $\phi$ relative to the jet central axis for the resultant energy and Lorentz factor surface profiles from two 3D hydrodynamic simulations of jets propagating through neutron star merger winds \citep[see][for simulation details]{nativi2021, nativi2022}.
-The effects of the jet orientation to the line-of-sight on the peak afterglow flux, for emission in the regime $\nu_m<\nu<\nu_c$, where $\nu_m$ is the characteristic synchrotron peak frequency and $\nu_c$ is the cooling frequency, is shown in Figure \ref{fig:DLFp} for observers within the $\gamma$-ray emitting region of the jet.
-The maximum variation in the peak flux at a fixed inclination but through a $2{\rm \pi}$ rotation in $\phi$ is $\sim0.5$ dex seen for the \texttt{gs50} model.
+We have generated afterglow lightcurves from the resultant energy and Lorentz factor surface profiles for two 3D hydrodynamic simulations of jets propagating through neutron star merger winds for observers at various $\theta$ and $\phi$ relative to the jet central axis \citep[see][for simulation details]{nativi2021, nativi2022}.
+The effects of the jet orientation to the line-of-sight on the peak afterglow flux, for emission in the regime $\nu_m<\nu<\nu_c$, where $\nu_m$ is the characteristic synchrotron peak frequency and $\nu_c$ is the cooling frequency, is shown in Figure \ref{fig:DLFp} for observers within the $\gamma$-ray emitting region of the jet (as defined by equation \ref{eq:energy}).
+The maximum variation in the peak flux at a fixed inclination but through a $2\pi$ rotation in $\phi$ is $\sim0.5$ dex seen for the \texttt{gs50} model.
 The \texttt{th50} model has less overall variation, with $\sim0.2$ dex in peak afterglow flux.
-The most significant change in peak flux is seen with inclination from the jet central axis, where for both \texttt{th50} and \texttt{gs50} the peak flux varies by $\sim1.3$ dex within the $\gamma$-ray emitting region.
+The most significant change in peak flux is seen with inclination from the jet central axis, where for both \texttt{th50} and \texttt{gs50} the peak flux varies by $\sim1.3$ dex within the approximate $\gamma$-ray emitting region.